Are you sticking to those resolutions? Tips to make them last

 All that said, are you ready to make some resolutions along with your nearest and dearest?
 Good!

 Then let’s get inspired, because it’s not too late to have a family meeting and set goals for the new year.
-Here are the first steps:

-- Sit down together and review the past year.
 Dr. Benjamin Siegel, professor of pediatrics and psychiatry at the Boston University School of Medicine, suggests that parents say, “Each one of us is going to state a few things that we want to continue to do and things we’d like to change that would make us feel better about ourselves and how our family works.”

 Each family member then shares a success story from the past year and an area where they want to do better moving forward.